christopher-william/mega-sena/README.md

 {
   "username": "admin",
   "password": "1234",
-  "is_staff": true, // Opicional
-  "is_superuser": true, // Opicional
-  "is_active": true // Opicional
-}
+  "is_staff": false, // Opicional (only a is_staff true can edit to a false) "is_superuser": false, // Opicional (only a is_superuser true can edit to a false) }
 ```